 Flood insurance is peril-specific.
 It generally protects homes and other property from damage caused by floods and other abnormal water patterns.
 There are flood policies available for homeowners, landlords, and businesses, and some insurers in Massachusetts also offer policies for renters.

 The National Flood Insurance Program is a multi-faceted program that helps protect property from flood damage.
-One of the program’s main purposes is to help homeowners in flood-prone areas, like Brewster, MA, Chatham, MA and Wellfleet, MA, get affordable flood policies.
+One of the program’s main purposes is to help homeowners in flood-prone areas get affordable flood policies.

 In order to get a flood policy through the NFIP, a homeowner’s community has to participate in the national program.
 For residents who are able to take get coverage through this program, the NFIP is typically the most economical way to get a flood policy.